msillano/tuyaDAEMON/tuyaDAEMON/README.md

  - _Extra flow_: ["exta.test"](extra/test%20devices) with some examples of device tests

 - **tuiaDAEMON.toolkit** is an [external application](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit) in PHP that uses a MySQL database to store all information about the devices and creates some useful artifacts.
-A growing collection of [known devices](https://github.com/msillano/tuyaDAEMON/tree/main/devices) is ready, but it is easy extend it to new devices.
+Using this app, you can test the capabilities of any new device, sending commands (GET/SET/MULTIPLE/SCHEMA/REFRESH) to all DPs.
+A growing collection of [known devices](https://github.com/msillano/tuyaDAEMON/tree/main/devices) is ready, but it is easy to extend it to your new devices.

 ### configuration